The purpose of this article is to explain how to clean and classify data to ensure accurate clusters, ranges, planograms, and reports.

 - Store Format; and

-When clustering in DotActiv software, you must ensure that the category format and the category number of drops are correct.
+When using the clustering tool in the DotActiv software, you must ensure that the category format and the category number of drops are correct.

 Within the product dimension, ensure that the merchandise or display hierarchy and product item detail is clear.

 Before beginning, create your hierarchy.
 Decide on the departments and categories therein.
 That ensures consistent naming conventions.
 It also prevents misspellings and ‘made up’ departments and categories.

 It’s best to start classifying at a department level and vertically first.
 Allocate the appropriate department to each product.

 At this stage, within the department, allocate the appropriate categories.
 Once you have assigned all products, you can split the workload across category specialists or shelf planners.

 You can then create the sub-categories as agreed upon.

 Below are a few tips that can help you when you want to clean and classify your data.